fengyuanchen/viewerjs/README.md

 - Options:
   - `0` or `false`: hide the toolbar.
   - `1` or `true`: show the toolbar.
-  - `2`: show the toolbar only when screen width great then 768 pixels.
+  - `2`: show the toolbar only when the screen width is greater than 768 pixels.
-  - `3`: show the toolbar only when screen width great then 992 pixels.
+  - `3`: show the toolbar only when the screen width is greater than 992 pixels.
-  - `4`: show the toolbar only when screen width great then 1200 pixels.
+  - `4`: show the toolbar only when the screen width is greater than 1200 pixels.
   - `{ key: Boolean | Number }`: show or hide the toolbar.
   - `{ key: String }`: customize the size of the button.
   - `{ key: Function }`: customize the click handler of the button.